wp-plugins/youtube-channel/readme.txt

 Right click that message on your website, click *Inspect Element*, expand tag with class *youtube_channel* and look for HTML comment below it, message will look like this:

 `<!-- YTC ERROR:
-domain: youtube.search
+domain: youtube.playlistItem
-reason: invalidChannelId
+reason: playlistNotFound
-message: Invalid channel.
+message: Not Found
+tip: Please check did you set proper Channel ID.
+We should display videos from channel videos, but YouTube does not recognize your channel ID UCkVThLIHAZVsJc7f28tIsIws as existing and public resource.
 -->`

-This means that you have set wrong **Channel ID**.
-Fix that in **General** plugin settings, Widget and/or shortcode.
+Do exactly what tip says - check and correct Channel ID in default settings/widget/shortcode.

 `<!-- YTC ERROR:
 domain: usageLimits